yangmillstheory/mixin.a.lot/README.md

 To clean the build, compile, and test, use:

     $ npm test

-TODO: deployment and release instructions
+I welcome collaboration!
+Pull requests are welcome; pull requests with tests even more so.

 ## License

-MIT © Victor Alvarez
+MIT © 2015, Victor Alvarez